openstack/ironic/doc/source/admin/inspection.rst

 #.
 Out-of-band inspection is currently implemented by several hardware types,
    including ``redfish``, ``ilo``, ``idrac`` and ``irmc``.

-#. :doc:`In-band inspection </admin/inspection/inspector>` utilizing
+#. :doc:`In-band inspection </admin/inspection/index>` utilizing Ironic Python
+   Agent to collect information.

+#. :doc:`Older in-band inspection </admin/inspection/inspector>` implementation
-   the ironic-inspector_ project.
-This is now deprecated.
+   utilizing the ironic-inspector_ project.
+This is now **deprecated**.

-#.
-New built-in :doc:`in-band inspection </admin/inspection/index>`.

 The node should be in the ``manageable`` state before inspection is initiated.
 If it is in the ``enroll`` or ``available`` state, move it to ``manageable``